krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ...
 ```

-Let's focus on allocations outside TLAB, it is unlikely to allocate humongous object in the TLAB.
+Let's focus on allocations outside TLAB, it is unlikely to allocate humongous objects in the TLAB.

 ```shell
 $ jfr print --events jdk.ObjectAllocationOutsideTLAB --stack-depth 10 alloc.jfr